denisgaskov/Shoppy/README.md

 A simple & minimalistic approach is to use [Factory](https://github.com/hmlongco/Factory).
 It's a well-maintained, compile-time safe solution, which fits >90% needs for _small-to-medimum+_-size apps.
 Another alternatives considered:
-1. `EnvironmentObject` - not runtime safe; can be used only inside Views.
+1. `EnvironmentObject` - not runtime safe; can be used only with SwiftUI.
 2. `Lyft` [approach with closures](https://noahgilmore.com/blog/swift-dependency-injection/) - OK, but lacks built-in features.
 3. `Swinject` and others - not runtime safe.
 4. `Needle`